Wikipedia: Milestones

-Openness

-Unlike traditional encyclopedias, Wikipedia follows the procrastination principle regarding the security of its content, meaning that it waits until a problem arises to fix it.
+Impacts of generative AI on Wikipedia views

+Since January 2024, the Wikimedia Foundation has reported a roughly 50 percent increase in bandwidth use from downloads of multimedia content across its projects.
+According to the foundation, this growth is largely attributed to automated programs, or "scraper" bots, that collect large volumes of data from Wikimedia sites for use in training large language models and related applications.

+In October 2025, the Wikimedia Foundation reported an estimated 8 percent decline as compared to the same months in 2024 in human page views.
+They speculate it reflects the use of generative AI and social media on how people tend to search for information.

+Collaborative editing

 Restrictions

 Due to Wikipedia's increasing popularity, some editions, including the English version, have introduced editing restrictions for certain cases.
 For instance, on the English Wikipedia and some other language editions, only registered users may create a new article.
 On the English Wikipedia, among others, particularly controversial, sensitive, or vandalism-prone pages have been protected to varying degrees.
 A frequently vandalized article can be "semi-protected" or "extended confirmed protected", meaning that only "autoconfirmed" or "extended confirmed" editors can modify it.
 A particularly contentious article may be locked so that only administrators can make changes.
 A 2021 article in the Columbia Journalism Review identified Wikipedia's page-protection policies as "perhaps the most important" means at its disposal to "regulate its market of ideas".
+Wikipedia has delegated some functions to bots.
+Such algorithmic governance has an ease of implementation and scaling, though the automated rejection of edits may have contributed to a downturn in active Wikipedia editors.
+Bots must be approved by the community before their tasks are implemented.

 In certain cases, all editors are allowed to submit modifications, but review is required for some editors, depending on certain conditions.
 For example, the German Wikipedia maintains "stable versions" of articles which have passed certain reviews.
 Following protracted trials and community discussion, the English Wikipedia introduced the "pending changes" system in December 2012.
 Under this system, new and unregistered users' edits to certain controversial or vandalism-prone articles are reviewed by established users before they are published.
+However, restrictions on editing may reduce the editor engagement as well as efforts to diversify the editing community.

+Articles related to the Israeli–Palestinian conflict are placed under extended-confirmed protection.
+Editors also can make only one revert per day across the entire field and can be banned from editing related articles.
+These restrictions were introduced in 2008.
+In January 2025, the Arbitration Committee introduced the "balanced editing restriction", which requires sanctioned users to devote only a third of their edits to articles related to the Israeli–Palestinian conflict even when no misconduct rules have been violated.